 - Magnifying glasses or pretend paper magnifying glasses

-Step 4: When you return to the classroom, discuss the student's findings.
+Step 5: When you return to the classroom, discuss student's findings.
 The numbered stations and notes will help everyone talk about the same plants.
 Add additional words to the brainstorming word chart.

-Step 3: Have the students draw a diagram of a plant in their observation notebook.
+Step 3: Have students draw a diagram of a plant in their observation notebooks.

 - Was there enough time?